ppy/osu-wiki/news/2022-05-20-beatmap-spotlights-season-6-spring-2022-high-speed.md

 date: 2022-05-20 22:00:00 +0000
 ---

 Spotlights rivals, assemble!
 With a brand new theme, **Spring Season 2022** is finally here.
-Get ready for a high speed ride with a set of fresh 240+ BPM beatmaps!
+Get ready for a high-speed ride with a set of fresh 240+ BPM beatmaps!

 ![](/wiki/shared/news/banners/beatmap-spotlights.jpg)

-With last season hitting highest playcounts in the modern Beatmap Spotlights history, we're introducing you to the new season.
+With last season hitting the highest playcounts in modern Beatmap Spotlights history, we're introducing you to the new season.

 The theme for this run is **high (240+) BPM** beatmaps.
 If you've got some fast fingers, or enjoy an exhausting experience of fast tapping in general, the first playlist of the season is definitely your cup of tea!

-In this season we haven't got a lot of changes to cover, we've got some new features to announce, though.
-We will also announce the results of recent Beatmap of the Season community voting, so make sure not to miss this one as well!
+In this season we haven't got a lot of changes to cover, but we've got some new features to announce.
+We will also announce the results of the recent Beatmap of the Season community voting, so make sure to read on below if you're interested!

 If you just can't wait to try out the new maps, **the Beatmap Spotlights lobbies are now open for play on the osu!(lazer) client**.
 If you've got no idea how to get started with things, read on below!

 ## How do I participate in the Beatmap Spotlights?

-To participate in the Beatmap Spotlights, download the latest version of the osu! (lazer) client from its [GitHub releases page](https://github.com/ppy/osu/releases/latest).
+To participate in the Beatmap Spotlights, download the latest version of the lazer client from its [GitHub releases page](https://github.com/ppy/osu/releases/latest).

 Once you're done installing and logging into your account, head on over to the playlists tab in the play section and find the Spotlights lobbies as denoted by a little pink bar.
 You can also filter the lobbies to Spotlights only in the top right corner.